OceanOutcomes/ocean-outcomes/news/_posts/2021-01-29-tuna-longline-workshop-training-bumble-bee-fcf.md

 The training included a review of the regional rules by the international bodies, the Western and Central Pacific Fisheries Commission (WCPFC) and Indian Ocean Tuna Commission (IOTC).
 These rules cover the common non-target bycatch and endangered, protected and threatened species encountered in standard longline operations, notably sea turtles, sharks, rays and seabirds.
 It also covered the Marine Stewardship Council standard and a review and discussion of the fisheries’ opportunities for improvement identified in prior MSC pre-assessments.

-A core focus of both workshops was training skippers on basic longine gear modifications and fishing techniques that can effectively reduce the bycatch of certain species.
+A core focus of both workshops was training skippers on basic longline gear best practices and fishing techniques that can effectively reduce the bycatch of certain species.
 This included:

 * Using wide circle hooks which reduce the accidental capture of sea turtles by minimizing the likelihood of a hook getting deeply hooked and which offer a greater probability of safe dehooking.

+* Use of monofilament leads that enable sharks to bite through and escape if accidentally hooked.

 * Setting hooks deeper in the water column by using longer drop lines to avoid interactions with shallow water and surface bycatch species, such as seabirds.